feiniaoshizhe/xai/README.md

-# MAF - Microsoft Agent Framework Template
+# MAF - AG-UI Azure Agent Template

 A production-ready template for building AI-powered products using **Microsoft Agent Framework**, **CopilotKit**, and **Azure Services**.
 This template follows the **AG-UI protocol** standard and implements modern AI application architecture patterns.